naturalis/BGE_data_processing_skimming/archive/sample_ranges.md

 For plate-level analyses, the run directory gets split into BGE plate folders using these SampleIDs (which are part of the sequencing filenames).
-This method still works (and arguably is more concise than its successor) but fails when SampleIDs are no longer sequential, and/or when multiple institute codes are being used.
+This method still works (and arguably is more concise than its successor) but fails when SampleIDs are no longer sequential, and/or when multiple institute codes are being used per plate.

 ## Sample range
 Download the [SampleForm](/data/YB-4209_SampleForm.csv) (Ready-made-libraries), for submitting the plates to the sequence centre, as *.csv from [Google Drive](https://drive.google.com/drive/folders/1lxCPhEpvqq0meHPkXx-FaAgUgPk03dtY?usp=drive_link).
 Use [BGE_range_extract.sh](/scripts/BGE_range_extract.sh) to split the data by plate (which facilitates traceability and uploading/retrieving data from S3 storage).